minotaurrr/use-geo-location/README.md

 [![minotaurrr](https://circleci.com/gh/minotaurrr/use-geo-location.svg?style=shield)](https://github.com/minotaurrr/use-geo-location)

 Custom react hook for getting user's geo location.
+Google Maps Geocoding API can also be used by providing a valid API key to the hook.
 Supports TypeScript by default.

 # Installation